Breastfeeding classes for mothers of twins or more

 Where can we get support with breastfeeding once our babies are born?

 We run Webinars for anyone interested in breastfeeding multiples.
 The webinar focuses on the challenges of breastfeeding twins and triplets and provides information specific to those challenges.
 Please be aware that in an hour it is not possible to cover in detail general information on how to breastfeed.
-The webinar is delivered by a NCT Breastfeeding Counsellor and mother of multiples.
+The webinars are delivered by an NCT Breastfeeding Counsellor or an NCT Breastfeeding Peer Supporter who are also mothers of multiples.
+Some of the topics covered are as follows:

 The cost is £10.
-The webinar will be running on the following dates:
+The webinar will be running on the following dates (if you would like a recording of a previous session please e-mail):

 Book a webinar